wmde/software.wikimedia.de/README.md

 ### Running the website

+Running the site requires PHP 7.0 or later.

 After cloning the repo, run `composer install` in the root directory.

 For running the application, execute `php -S 0:8000 -t web` in the root directory.
 This makes the site avilable at `http://localhost:8000/` in your browser.